If Rajasthani Thali is your only idea of Jaipur Food, you must come with us on this exploration of Street Food in Jaipur.

-While you are roaming around shopping in the streets of Bapu Bazaar, there a tiny hole in the wall outlet with name proudly reading “Indian Ice-cream”.
+While you are roaming around shopping in the streets of Bapu Bazaar, there is a tiny hole-in-the-wall outlet with the name proudly reading “Indian Ice-cream”.
 This is the place where you get the best Falooda in Jaipur town.
 The Falooda (homemade vermicelli noodles), topped with some homemade ice cream, a scoop of Rabri, some rose water, and sweetened rose sherbet.
 This yummy delight is a must if you have a sweet tooth and don’t mind a few extra calories here and there.

 Paan at Prem Paan

-End of every great meal is with a Mukhvaas or a Paan.
-Jaipur has several famous Paan Outlets that create a magic around the simple betel leaf and areca nut.
+The end of every great meal is with a Mukhvaas or a Paan.
+Jaipur has several famous Paan Outlets that create magic around the simple betel leaf and areca nut.
 The most prominent ones are Annu Mobile located at Panchvati circle in Raja Park and Prem Paan located at MI Road.

 Annu Mobile serves a range of about 100 varieties of Paan.
 Ranging from the humble Saada/Meetha paan to a set of Zardas and Jodis and flavored paans, Chocolate loaded paan.
-And the most exotic one is the Fire Paan, where the paan in flambeed and the paan guy feeds it to you.
+And the most exotic one is the Fire Paan, where the paan is flambeed and the paan guy feeds it to you.
 That is an experience that one must have.
-They also claim to have some Paans which are medicinal in nature for common cold, mouth ulcers etc. The efficacy of same needs to be verified.
+They also claim to have some Paans which are medicinal in nature for the common cold, mouth ulcers, etc. The efficacy of the same needs to be verified.

 While this may not be a comprehensive list of famous eateries for Street Food in Jaipur, these sure do make it to the top of every list.
-The street foods of the cities that I have ever been had always evolved with time.
+The street foods of the cities that I have ever been to have always evolved with time.
 And usually for the betterment.
-Some business does vanish as the consumers prefer the glamorized but, toned down versions of the real thing served in swanky outlets.
-The earthiness of these old, Street Food in Jaipur outlets lends to a certain identity to the cities they reside in.
+Some business does vanish as the consumers prefer the glamorized but, toned-down versions of the real thing served in swanky outlets.
+The earthiness of these old, Street foods in Jaipur outlets lends a certain identity to the cities they reside in.

 Happy reading….
 Till the next blog.